 Every once in a while I get a very specific craving for a burger.
 Not just the patty itself, but the bun, tomato, and the whole deal.
-I wanted to do something a little different this time, so came up with these super yum turkey burgers infused with green chiles, cumin, and pepper jack cheese.
+I wanted to do something a little different this time, so came up with these super yum Green Chile Turkey Burgers, infused with green chiles, cumin, and pepper jack cheese.
+They did not disappoint.

-These burgers only take about 10 minutes to mix up and then depending on how you cook them, just a few minutes more until they’re ready to eat.
-It doesn’t really get better than this for a quick, flavorful weeknight dinner!
-I topped my burger with a sliced tomato, but completely forgot to buy the lettuce.
-As I was contemplating the sad loss of the green element of my burger, I realized that avocado slices would be to die for with this burger, so I wrote that into the recipe and cost.
-But you know, lettuce would be good too, I guess.
+These Green Chile Turkey Burgers only take about 10 minutes to mix up and then depending on how you cook them, just a few minutes more until they’re ready to eat.
+It doesn’t really get better than that for a quick, flavorful weeknight dinner!
+I topped my burger with sliced tomato and avocado, but completely forgot to buy the lettuce.
+The avocado slices were absolutely to die for with this burger, but are completely optional if avocados are out of season or otherwise too expensive.
+But you know, lettuce would be good too, I guess. :)

 Green Chile Turkey Burgers

 - 4 oz. can diced green chiles, drained ($0.69)

 - 1/4 tsp salt ($0.02)

 - 2 oz pepper jack cheese, shredded ($0.61)